310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 So let’s also shine, sing, and dance in the middle of that stage.

-Hehe, this is a lot of fun~ I’m starting to feel excited myself~♪
+Heheh, this is a lot of fun\~ I’m starting to feel excited myself\~♪
 {% endbubble %}

 {% bubble Tetora %}
 Oh!
-Took you long enough to get your energy back.
+Took ya long enough to get your energy back.
 You’re so late, Taichou~♪
 {% endbubble %}

 {% bubble Shinobu %}